elementor/elementor-developers-docs/src/cli/library-sync.md

 wp elementor library sync --force
 ```

-This command will sync the library with Elementor cloud library even if it looks like that the library is already up to date.
+This command will sync the library with the Elementor cloud library even if it appears that the library is already up to date.

 ```bash
 wp elementor library sync --network
 ```

-This command will sync the library with Elementor cloud library for each site in the network.
+This command will sync the libraries of each site on the network with the Elementor cloud library.